edelstone/actionverb.com/job-ads/header-2.md

 There are no assistants, subordinates, or committees here.
 You will know your authority and accountabilities, and take action.

-Roles are created, changed, and removed as our business grows and evolves, and the roles you fill as an employee may change often.
+Roles are created, changed, and removed as our business grows, and the roles you fill as an employee will evolve over time.

 *&quot;Most startups believe in iteration of their products.
 Now they need to apply the same thinking to their